ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-5/README.md

-# Lesson 5: How to Write Stuff Down
+# Lesson 5: How to Record Stuff

 ### Prerequisites
 - To complete this lesson, you need to be able to connect your microcontroller to your computer and upload a program to it using the IDE.
 If you are not able to do that, please complete [Lesson 1](../lesson-1/README.md) before continuing.